 Now with the launch of RailSmith we have the opportunity to bring more of these cars in other schemes, accuracy and at a better price point to the N marketplace.

 This consist chart shows a typical line-up of cars and where they would be in this train.
 The NP sleeper now in stock, will in the future be replaced with a duplex sleeper.
 The NP cars 364 or 365 could have been on this train.
+Both the NP and GN typically ran both a sleeper and a coach on this ‘Portland Section’ of their respective trains.
+In later years, it may be more common for the coaches to be the Dome Coaches.

 After 1964 the SP&S began painting their equipment in the Broad Stripe scheme.
 Before that it was GN’s colors.
 After 1967 you could start to see GN’s Big Sky Blue, as seen in this photo, (even though it is black & white).
 In 1967 the SP&S purchased from the MKT, several stainless steel fluted cars that had been retired from The Texas Special.
 These cars remained SS with a yellow window band and pullman green skirting or above skirting in some cases.
 So this train in the late 1960’s was a true rainbow of colors.